MicahElliott/mrswlf/README.md

 - `world`
 - `vowel`

-`ld` is a somewhat common stretch and takes getting used to.
+`ld` is a somewhat common stretch and its length takes getting used to.

 ## Optional Moves

 Most of the low-freq moves aren't super important, statistically.
 I did find that moving `v` was a really good lateral win. `q` just feels better on the left-hand to me since always combined with `u`-vowel.
+You might consider a macro to turn `q` into `qu`.
+But I like a plain `q` for other reasons.

-I tried moving `w`, `l`, `v`, and `x` to top and bottom — the analyzers treat them the same.
-I kinda liked `vx` on top with `wl` on bottom.
-Try it and decide for yourself.
+I tried moving `wl` and `vx` each to top and bottom (maintaining their column) — the analyzers treat them mostly the same.
+Despite this potentially ruining the Wolf brand `:P` I do like the feel of `vx` on top with `wl` on bottom.
+I did some hand-calculating to conclude that it is indeed better for travel distance to put `l` on the bottom (with `c` and `d` so near and dear).
+And then `w` needs to be next to it.
+But I also like having `x` on the bottom for Emacs reasons.
+And you might want to keep `vxc` on the bottom for copy/cut/paste purposes.
+Maybe try both and decide for yourself.

 ## Compelling Features